How to write tutorials that attract new players

 • Choosing the right tutorial format: text guides, video walkthroughs, interactive demos, and quick-start checklists.

-• Value-first approach: prioritise clarity, problem-solving, and trust over promotional messaging.
+• Value-first approach: prioritize clarity, problem-solving, and trust over promotional messaging.

 • Compliance and tone: maintain neutral, educational language and include required disclosures and brand guidelines.

-• SEO and distribution strategy: on-page optimisation, keyword targeting, and channel-specific adaptations.
+• SEO and distribution strategy: on-page optimization, keyword targeting, and channel-specific adaptations.

 Practical implementation steps (step-by-step workflow)

-A consistent workflow prevents common production bottlenecks and keeps content aligned with business goals.
-Begin with topic selection that blends keyword research, competitor gap analysis, and the affiliate offer’s features or conversion triggers.
-Prioritise topics that map closely to measurable KPIs.
+A consistent workflow reduces production bottlenecks and keeps tutorial content aligned with business goals.
+Start with topic selection that combines keyword research, competitor gap analysis, and the affiliate offer’s most relevant features or conversion triggers.
+Give priority to topics that can be measured against practical KPIs rather than topics chosen only because they appear easy to rank for.

 1. Topic selection: use keyword research, competitor gap analysis, and affiliate offer alignment.

-2. Outline and structure: define learning objectives, headings, and supporting assets (screenshots, clips).
+2. Outline and structure: define learning objectives, headings, and supporting assets such as screenshots or clips.

 3. Create assets: write copy, record video, capture annotated screenshots, and design visuals for clarity.